mmtk/mmtk-core/docs/userguide/src/portingguide/howto/non_moving_gc.md

 ```

 The MMTk-side changes then should simply call the above upcalls function.
 See the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk/blob/96e868b107b5b13c40c7f4946dff9ac96145c64e/mmtk/src/collection.rs#L39-L52) for an example.
-(Note the OpenJDK binding uses `int`s directly to signify what kind of GC thread is being spawned, but we define the above `enum` which is more sensible).
+(Note the OpenJDK binding uses `int`s directly to signify what kind of GC thread is being spawned, but we define the above `enum`).

 If your runtime is single-threaded or perhaps it is too difficult to support creating MMTk GC threads, then you could spawn GC threads in the MMTk-side of the binding instead.
-For example, MMTk-Ruby does this.
+For example, the Ruby binding does this.

 ## Suspending (and Resuming) Mutator Threads